davidgasquez/handbook/content/teamwork.md

   * Processes
   * Conventions
   * Meetings
+    * Update meetings
+      * Progress: what did I accomplish this week?
+      * Plans: What tasks am I doing next week?
+      * Problems: what is blocking progress?
+      * Other: what else should the team know?
+    * Decision meetings
+      * Progress on achieving current quarterly objectives
+      * How the product is being received in the market
+      * How the most important customers are succeeding (or not) using the product
+      * How the team is performing and any people changes needed
+      * Financial position of the company and review of metrics
   * Responsibilities
 * You can create a Handbook to put everything together.
 Everyone should contribute to it and each page has a clear owner that aim to keep it consistent with the rest of the Handbook.
 * Keep a source of truth and keep it up to date.
 When something is not relevant anymore, deprecate or delete it.
 All the documents should evolve.